A novel probe of bubble size statistics and time scales of the epoch of reionization using the contour Minkowski Tensor: Introduction

 \section{Introduction}

 After the epoch of recombination most of the baryonic matter in the Universe must have been in the form of neutral hydrogen.
-The neutral hydrogen is expected to emit 21-cm emissions and the detection of this emission from the Epoch of Reionization (EoR)~\cite{Madau:1997} is one of the most exciting frontier prospects of observational cosmology.
-Since the emission would have been redshifted we will observe it in the MHz frequencies.
-The spatial distribution of the 21-cm emission will contain imprints of reionization physics (see e.g. \cite{Furlanetto:2006jb}) and nature and growth of the primordial density perturbations.
-The EoR commences once ionizing sources get formed and continues as more sources get created and the ionized bubbles grow in size.
-Two important issues concerning this epoch that we address in this paper are - finding the characteristic size of ionized bubbles~\cite{Furlanetto:2004nh,McQuinn:2006et,Aseem:2014,Lin:2015bcw,Giri:2017nty} at different redshifts and reconstructing the reionization history.
-Currently the best constraint on reionization history is obtained using CMB data from PLANCK~\cite{PLANCKreio:2016}.
+The neutral hydrogen is expected to emit 21-cm radiation from the transition between the hyperfine states of the ground state of neutral hydrogen.
+The detection of this radiation from the Epoch of Reionization (EoR)~\cite{Madau:1997} is one of the most exciting frontier prospects of observational cosmology.
+This signal will be observed in frequencies that are suitably redshifted from its rest frame value $\sim$1420 MHz.
+Since the EoR ends at redshift 6, the 21-cm signal will be observed at frequencies lower than 203 MHz.
+The spatial distribution of the 21-cm emission will contain imprints of reionization physics (see e.g. \cite{Furlanetto:2006jb}), as well as the nature and growth of the primordial density perturbations.
+The EoR commences when the first ionizing sources get formed, and progresses as more sources get formed and they ionize the neutral hydrogen surrounding them.